QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Introduction

 In the following, the class of \emph{low-Kronecker rank} matrices is studied with a focus on modeling 2D spatial-temporal dynamical systems of Vector Auto-Regressive form.
 The Kronecker tool as presented in this paper is meant to break down the curse of dimensionality when working with arrays of higher dimensions and without necessarily enforcing \emph{a priori} a sparsity pattern in the network, hence allowing to discover both spatially varying dynamics and an unknown topology from the data.
 It also serves as the basis for other more useful identification approaches such as subspace identification, see e.g \cite{hadron}.
 As such, it will establish the fundamentals of a new modeling framework for the identification and analysis of large-scale 2D dynamical systems.
 The challenge lies in deriving algorithms that are, on the one hand, scalable in terms of data storage as well as in terms of computational complexity in identifying and using these models, e.g in subsequent control design, and on the other hand, that still ensures similar prediction performances compared to the unstructured least-squares estimates.
-The main contributions of this paper are the definition of a new class of dynamical systems -of low Kronecker rank-, the formulation of a regularized cost function for identification and the formulation of an Alternating Least Squares algorithm that is proven to converge to the global minimum with $\mathcal{O}(N^3N_t)$ computational complexity where $N_t$ is the number of temporal samples.
+The main contributions of this paper are the definition of a new class of dynamical systems -of low Kronecker rank-, the formulation of a regularized cost function for identification and the formulation of an Alternating Least Squares algorithm with $\mathcal{O}(N^3N_t)$ computational complexity where $N_t$ is the number of temporal samples.

 The paper has the following outline.
 Section II describes the class of sums-of-Kronecker matrices, while Section III associates a VAR model associated with network data.
 In Section IV we describe regularization methods to emphasize the identification of stable models both in time and space.
 We study in Section V the Alternating Least Squares algorithm with a focus on the conditions to ensure global convergence.
-Missing data is handled in Section VI, both for a random position of the missing entries or for different sensor network architectures than a rectangular grid.
-The methods are then illustrated in Section VII on a random low-Kronecker rank VARX model and a practical scenario dealing with open-loop identification of the atmospheric turbulence for adaptive-optics purposes.
+The methods are then illustrated in Section VI on a random low-Kronecker rank VARX model and a practical scenario dealing with open-loop identification of the atmospheric turbulence for adaptive-optics purposes.

 \emph{Notations.} Scalars are denoted by lower or uppercase letters or symbols.
 Vectors are written as boldface lower-case letters such as $\mathbf{x}$.
 The boldface is used to make a distinction between indexing a set of vectors, such as $\mathbf{x}_1, \mathbf{x}_2$, and referring to the elements of a single vector $\mathbf{x} \in \mathbb{R}^n$, such as $x_1, \hdots, x_n$.
 The null vector and the vector of ones is denoted by $\mathbf{0}$ and $\mathbf{1}$ respectively, where an index can be used to explicitly show its size e.g $\mathbf{1}_n \in \mathbb{R}^n$.
 The Euclidean norm of a vector $\mathbf{x}$ is written as $\| \mathbf{x} \|_2 = \sqrt{x_1^2 + \hdots + x_n^2} = \langle \mathbf{x},\mathbf{x} \rangle$.
 The sum in absolute value for the elements in $\bold{x} \in \mathbb{R}^n$ is denoted with $\| \bold{x}\|_1 = \sum_{i = 1}^n |x_i|$.